hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And Rochefaucault's a name they never heard;
 >
-> You might as well to them in coptic preach,
+> You might as well to them in Coptic preach,
 >
-> As fam'd Galateo's genteel precepts teach.
+> As famed Galateo's genteel precepts teach.
 >
 > They never heard of Bacon, West, or Locke,
 >